MarcusJohnson91/FoundationIO/README.md

 # FoundationIO:
-- FoundationIO is a library containing many modules, namely BitIO, CommandLineIO, ContainerIO, StringIO, Log, and TestIO.
+- FoundationIO is a library containing many components, namely BitIO, CommandLineIO, StringIO, LogIO, and TestIO.
-- BitIO is a module for reading, and writing bits from/to files/sockets.
+- BitIO is a component for reading, and writing bits from/to files/sockets.
-- CommandLineIO is a module for parsing command line arguments.
+- CommandLineIO is a component for parsing command line arguments.
-- StringIO is a module for Unicode, including UTF-8 and UTF-16 en/de coding, as well as normalization, casefolding, string formatting, string splitting, etc.
+- StringIO is a component for Unicode, including UTF-8 and UTF-16 en/de coding, as well as normalization, casefolding, string formatting, string splitting, etc.
 - Currently, there's no stable API, let alone ABI.
 I break shit constantly because i'm very indecisive.

 # License: